NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B
     - Replaced by a modified SBB(B) with better knockback
     - High crush 7-15
+    - Has more stun on block
+    - Recovers slightly faster on block and whiff (12 frames slower than on hit)
 - 8B(A) can only be done after landing
 - SB
     - Remove stagger